Kenyan high court upholds ban on same-sex relations | DW | 24.05.2019

-A panel of three judges have said the constitution adequately protected LGBTQ people's rights.
+A panel of three judges has said the constitution adequately protected LGBTQ people's rights.
 But activists and lawyers have criticized the ruling, saying it undermines protections guaranteed by the constitution.

 In a unanimous ruling, the Kenyan High Court upheld a colonial-era ban on same-sex relations on Friday.